Start > Theory & regulations > Lanes & placement

 Public transport lane (bus lane)

 The purpose of public transport lanes is to ensure that buses do not get stuck in queues, which would delay them.
-In addition to regular bus services, the following vehicles may use the public transport lane:
+Bicycles and class II mopeds (not EU mopeds class I) may also use a public transport lane located to the right in the direction of travel.

 If any other vehicles are permitted to use the public transport lane, this is specified on an additional panel.
-There are places, for example, where the public transport lane is only reserved during rush hour in the morning and afternoon.

 Reversible lane